mentainha/m3o/README.md

 ### Services

 Developers build and contribute to services in [github.com/micro/services](https://github.com/micro/services), a vendor neutral home.
-We then automate the building and publishing of those services and client libraries.
+We then automate the building and publishing of those services and generate client libraries for them all.
 This creates a shared and fully managed platform for everyone to leverage.

 ### Infrastructure